Reverse-Engineering Information Presentations: Recovering Hierarchical Grouping from Layouts of Visual Elements: Predicting Pairwise Relatedness

 \subsection{Training}

-To train the prediction model, we should first label the relatedness between elements in the slides (Fig~\ref{fig:model}-a).
-The labeling process here is simple: grouping the related items together.
-It is worth noting that this labeling process only needs grouping information in a single hierarchy, so that general users without a design background can easily label the slides based on their perception and cognition.
-In practice, users use PowerPoint software to group the related elements.
-The ground truth is a binary matrix, in which relatedness is set to one if two elements are in the same group, or set to zero if not.
-As the task is easy to perform, we could expand the size of labeled training data by crowdsourcing.
-The training objective is to minimize the cross-entropy loss between the association matrix from the model and the ground truth matrix (Fig~\ref{fig:model}-f).
+To train the prediction model, we first label the relatedness between elements as ground truth.
+The labeling process is simple: PowerPoint is used to group the related items (Fig~\ref{fig:model}(a)).
+Each pair of elements is labeled as a binary value (one if they are in the same group or zero if not).
+It is worth noting that this labeling process only needs a single grouping hierarchy, so that general users without a design background can easily label the slides based on their perception and cognition.
+In addition, we expand the size of labeled training data by crowdsourcing as the task is easy to perform.
+The training objective is to minimize the cross-entropy loss between the association matrix from the model and the ground truth matrix (Fig~\ref{fig:model}(f)).